smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 The pipeline definition can be separated in multiple files and directories, specified with the SDLB option `-c, --config <file1>[,<file2>...]`.
 This could also be a list of directories or a mixture of directories and files.
 All configuration files (`*.conf`) within the specified directories and its subdirectories are taken into account.

-> Note: Also `.json` is an excepted file extension.
+> Note: Also `.json` is an accepted file extension.
 Files with other extensions are disregarded.

 ## Global Options
 Options listed in the **global** section are used by all executions.
-These includes Spark options, UDFs, [secretProviders](hoconSecrets) and more.
+These include Spark options, UDFs, [secretProviders](hoconSecrets) and more.

 As an example:
 ```